 Is Animal Hair Good for Composting?

-YIf your wonderful where a dog hair is a good addition to your composting been the answer is yes!
-Animals’ hair can be composted too.
+If you wonder where dog hair is a good addition to your composting, the answer is yes!
+Animals’ hair can be composted, too.
 If you have a dog and are interested in living more sustainably, this is excellent news for you.

-Natural hair from humans, dogs, and cats is all excellent for composition.
+Natural hair from humans, dogs, and cats is excellent for composition.
 Dog and cat hair is a great addition to your compost pile.
-Fur from pets, like human hair, is high in nitrogen, which is one of the two primary components necessary in a compost pile.
+Pet fur, like human hair, is high in nitrogen, one of the two primary components necessary in a compost pile.

-If you groom your pet or take your pet to a dog groomer, you may remove or take the animal hair or fur and place it in the compost pile.
+If you groom or take your pet to a dog groomer, you may remove or take the animal hair or fur and place it in the compost pile.

-It is a win-win situation for both you and the environment because you will be able to get rid of your pet’s dander and hair while also improving the soil and plants in your garden.
+It is a win-win situation for both you and the environment because you can get rid of your pet’s dander and hair while improving the soil and plants in your garden.

 If your dog has been treated with a flea or worm medication, often administered to the back of their neck and left on for a few hours, you may not compost it immediately.

-Some composters prefer not to compost the fur immediately or right after getting the trim fur even from vacuumed fur for it might have to get synthetic fibers from home.
+Some composters prefer not to compost the fur immediately or right after getting the trim fur, even from vacuumed fur, for they might have to get synthetic fibers from home.
 Synthetic fibers are not good for composting it might not hinder giving your plant nutrients and cause harm.

 See Related: Most Energy Efficient Baseboard Heaters